 Supervisors must work with Facilities and Services to ensure workspaces are adjusted accordingly.

-Handwashing & Office Hygiene
+Handwashing and Office Hygiene

 Employees are instructed to practice good hygiene.
 Employees should wash their hands often with soap and water for at least 20 seconds especially after being in a public place and after blowing their nose, coughing, sneezing or touching their face.
 If soap and water are not readily available, use a hand sanitizer that contains at least 60% alcohol.
 Cover all surfaces of hands and rub them together until they feel dry.
 Avoid touching the eyes, nose and mouth, and wash hands after touching one’s face.